RamonJul/bamazon/README.md

 This option prompts the user to enter an upper limit and the code will return products with quantity below that

 ### Restock
-This option allows the user to restock how a specific product
+This option allows the user to restock specific product

 ### Add new Product
 This option will enter a new prodcut into the table